Google スプレッドシートとTrelloの連携イメージ

 6. Prepare Google Sheets

-At this time, create <span class="mark-yellow">"Unique Key", "Card ID", and "Card URL"</span>.
+At this time, <span class="mark-yellow">create "Unique Key", "Card ID", and "Card URL"</span>

-Integration of Trello and Yoom
+Integration Between Trello and Yoom

 1. Search